netscaler/automation-toolkit/labs/netscaler-adc-basic-rewrite-responder-policies-configuration-using-terraform/04-netscaler-adc-basic-rewrite-policies/assignment.md

 - If we visit `{VIP}/echoserver2`  HTTP Header should not be there.

-Learn more about ADC Content Switching [here](https://docs.citrix.com/en-us/citrix-adc/current-release/appexpert/rewrite.html).
+Learn more about NetScaler ADC Rewrite policy [here](https://docs.netscaler.com/en-us/citrix-adc/current-release/appexpert/rewrite.html).

 Terraform Configuration
 ============